Murphyy1996/TechTestAdInMo/README.md

-# TechTestAdInMo
- Tech Test for AdInMo
+# Tech Test for AdInMo

  As requested to create a small console application that connects to the Apple REST Api and returns the bundle id for apps.